stdio2016/pfann/readme.md

 # pfann
-reproduce paper: Neural Audio Fingerprint for High-specific Audio Retrieval based on Contrasive Learning
+This is an unofficial reproduction of paper ["Neural Audio Fingerprint for High-specific Audio Retrieval based on Contrasive Learning."](https://arxiv.org/abs/2010.11910)

-2020/11/27: initial model
+Now I have a thesis that is a "trivial" improvement to the above paper: "Improvement of Neural Network- and Landmark-based Audio Fingerprinting" (in Traditional Chinese).
+[Link here](thesis.pdf)

 ## Prepare dataset